MRC-Epid-it24/intake24/docs/api/survey/surveys-public.md

 Currently used for integration with external survey systems.

 :::warning
-This functionality can present possible vulnerability if implemented incorrectly.

-Secret for the JWT generation is stored server-side in survey settings.
-Client implementation should store the secret securely at their end.
-E.g. if the client implementation is done in frontend javascript done, such secret can then be extracted and misused.
+JWT secret should be treated as a `shared secret for machine-to-machine communication`.
+Therefore it should always be securely stored in backend and not embedded in frontend code, where it can be easily extracted and misused.
 :::

 ### Request